ansible-collections/Datadog/README.md

     datadog_api_key: "<YOUR_DD_API_KEY>"
 ```

-Note for users installing the collection through the Ansible Automation Hub: OpenSUSE/SLES functionality depends on a community collection community.general.
+Note for users installing the collection through the Ansible Automation Hub: OpenSUSE/SLES functionality depends on a community collection `community.general`.
 Red Hat Support does not provide support for any issues related to community content.
 Thus, all support issues for OpenSUSE/SLES should be directed to Datadog Support.

 ### Collection role list

-  - ``datadog.dd.agent`` : Installation and configuration of the Datadog agent ([full documentation](https://github.com/DataDog/ansible-datadog/blob/main/README.md))
+- `datadog.dd.agent` : Installation and configuration of the Datadog Agent ([full documentation](https://github.com/DataDog/ansible-datadog/blob/main/README.md))